 Commissioned by the Wellcome - MRC Cambridge Stem Cell Institute as part of its Public Engagement programme, project outcomes include an animated film featuring participants’ stop-motion sequences (Futuramic Unknown, 2020) and an installation for the Jeffery Cheah Biomedical Center at Cambridge Biomedical Campus (The Night the Mountains Moved, 2020).

 7" flexidisc book, playable at 33 1/3 RPM

 The Gold 45 Prototype is a proposed sequel to NASA's 1977 Voyager Golden Record, updating the extraterrestrials on what we've been doing down here on Earth for the past 40 years.
 Made in collaboration with over 470 Cambridge residents, the prototype features greetings, sounds, music and artwork responding to a democratically selected list of the most significant developments to life on Earth since 1978.

-Images within the flexidisc book include a set of six paper collages, The Shortlist.
+Images within the flexidisc book include a set of six paper collages, The Prototype Shortlist.

 Supported by Arts Council England

-This segment includes: Pac Man arcade game sounds, Super Mario Bros. 'game-over' video game sound, Nokia mobile phone ringtone, iPhone ringtone, email send and receive notifications, and the first few bars of a drum sample, represented by the theme song from the 1990's American sitcom The Fresh Prince of Bel-Air.
+The sounds in this segment include: Pac Man arcade game, Super Mario Bros. 'game-over', Nokia mobile ringtone, iPhone ringtone, email send and receive notifications, and a drum sample, represented by the opening bars of the theme song from 90's American sitcom The Fresh Prince of Bel-Air.